-Skilled nursing facilities (SNFs) that provide services—including audiology and speech-language pathology services—to Medicare beneficiaries are paid under a prospective payment system (PPS) through Part A of the Medicare benefit.
-If a patient requires speech-language pathology services based on his or her clinical characteristics, Medicare requires SNFs to provide them regardless of whether the services are covered under Part A or Part B of the program.
-However, SNFs may choose to provide audiology services under Part B. As such, it is common for audiologists to contract with SNFs and independently bill for their services to Part B ( Medicare Physician Fee Schedule) as a private practice provider.
+Skilled nursing facilities (SNFs) that provide services to Medicare beneficiaries are paid under a prospective payment system (PPS) through Part A of the Medicare benefit.
+Audiology and speech-language pathology services are bundled into the PPS payment and are the SNF’s responsibility to provide.
+If a patient needs speech-language pathology services based on his or her clinical characteristics, Medicare requires SNFs to provide them regardless of whether the services are covered under Part A or Part B of the program.
+However, SNFs may choose to provide audiology services under Part B. As such, it's common for audiologists to contract with SNFs and independently bill for their services to Part B (Medicare Physician Fee Schedule) as a private practice provider.

 On this page: